Zion Methodist Church Boston UK

 An article by John Barker printed in a recent 'Methodist Recorder'

-Personal Memories 1934 -1954 from Mary (added 9th September 2013)
+Personal Memories 1934 -1954 from Sister Mary Newton (added 9th September 2013)

 (taken from the Anniversary edition of Zion News - October 2009)